Skip to main content

 How expressions work

-Expressions are the method used to get is dynamic data, provided from jobs, during execution of profiles.
+Expressions are our way to fetch dynamic data, provided from jobs, during execution of profiles.
 For example, the following:

-will fetch the target_rpm from pio1's stirring job at the time the action is to be executed.
+will fetch the target_rpm from pio1's stirring job at the time the action is to be executed, compare it to 500, and return true or false.
 To use this in an example:

 stirring: